 Policy & Regulatory Manager

-Kendra holds a Master’s degree in Public Affairs from the University of Texas’ Lyndon B. Johnson School of Public Affairs and a Bachelor’s of Science in Chemical Engineering from the University of Texas at Austin.
-She is a Texas native and enjoys traveling and spending time with her two dogs.
+Victoria holds a Master’s degree in Public Affairs from the University of Texas’ Lyndon B. Johnson School of Public Affair sand a Bachelor’s in Philosophy and German from Colgate University.

 Kristi is the Director of the Texas Housing Conference hosted by TAAHP.
 Kristi is in her tenth year as the Conference Director and is in charge of 35+ education sessions, all networking events, fundraising, partner and booth sales, advertising sales, as well as keynote and panel speakers.
 Kristi was previously the Executive Director of the Texas Association of Builders from 2002 through 2007.
 Kristi works with the Greater San Antonio Builders Association, the Texas State Affordable Housing Corporation and consults for others involved in affordable housing arena.
 She was named Executive Officer of the Year in 2007 by the National Association of Home Builders.
 She serves on the NAHB Board of Directors, lives in San Antonio and is a single mother of twin sons, Hunter and Fisher, who are both in college.